adadarohan/bollywood_family_tree/README.md

 # Bollywood Family Tree
-Here is the way the website works and how to modify it to your needs
+This is Vite + React site with the styling using Tailwind CSS.
+Here is the way the website works and how to modify it to your needs -

 ## Pre-processing data
 The first step is to take the CSV input data and convert it to relevant JSON files.
 This is done in the `data_transformation.ipynb` file, where we import the data into a pandas data frame, delete the unnecessary rows, and then convert it to JSON.